COVID-stricken mom reunites with baby 2 months after birth

 It wasn't too long after that she was able to move around with a walker, continuing to improve.

+The Centers for Disease Control and Prevention says COVID-19 vaccination is recommended for people who are pregnant, and that the benefits of receiving the vaccine outweigh any known or potential risks of vaccination during pregnancy.

-Doctors told her she has to wait a couple more weeks before she can be vaccinated now.
+Doctors told Keller she has to wait a couple more weeks before she can be vaccinated now.

 Keller, who is engaged to be married, still uses a pulse oximeter to measure her blood oxygen levels and has additional therapy appointments to help with her walking.
 But her recovery is considered amazing, Moloney said.